 When using an eye tracker, it is most often the gaze that is of interest, i.e. what a person is looking at.
 However, a person does not see things as a point in space, but rather everything that falls within the direction of a vector starting in the eye of the person being eye tracked and ending when it hits an opaque object.
 We call this the gaze vector.
 (This is a simplification as it assumes you only see what is registered by the very center of the fovea.
-For a more detailed explanation about how the eye and human vision works, please refer to the section Eye tracking essentials on the main Tobii Pro website.)
+For a more detailed explanation about how the eye and human vision works, please refer to the article Why do we move our eyes on Tobii Connect

 The gaze origin is provided for the left and right eye individually and describes the position where the gaze vector starts.
 Three floating point values are used to describe the x, y and z coordinates respectively.
 For screen based eye trackers the position is always described in the User Coordinate System, and sometimes in the Track Box Coordinate System.